 Diluting Bramble Berry Lab Colors

 Lab Colors are highly-concentrated FD&C dyes that come in liquid form.
 They're easy to incorporate in lotion, soap, and more.
 To prevent speckling in your products, they need to be diluted and preserved before use.
 Find out how to do that below.
+Lab Colors will stain porous surfaces like wood and clothing - be careful when diluting.

 ONE: Place the Lab Color bottle in a hot water bath for a few minutes.
 This will break up any clumps and help it incorporate more easily.